launchdarkly/android-client-sdk/README.md

 # LaunchDarkly Android SDK
-This library is compatible with Android SDK versions 15 and up (4.0.3 Ice Cream Sandwich)
+This library is compatible with Android SDK versions 16 and up (4.1 Jelly Bean)

 How to use: